 This interactive tutorial will teach you the basics on how to move around and edit text.
 It's just the tip of the iceberg, and your quest has just begun.

-A great resource for starters is this visual guide to learning Emacs by Sacha Chua under a CC by license: How to Learn Emacs: A Hand-drawn One-pager for Beginners:
+A great resource for starters is this visual guide to learning Emacs by Sacha Chua, which she has kindly made available under a Creative Commons "by" license: How to Learn Emacs: A Hand-drawn One-pager for Beginners:

 You can also check out these other visual guides: